Search

 Example architecture for an intelligent predictive maintenance model based on deep learning and AI.

-ML algorithms can analyze equipment specifications, service contracts, and real-time performance data to predict failure rates or identify assets that may require maintenance. ⁤⁤This allows mines to carry out proactive maintenance or prepare auxiliary equipment in advance. ⁤
+ML algorithms can analyze equipment specifications, service contracts, and real-time performance data to predict equipment failure rates or identify assets that may require maintenance. ⁤⁤This allows mines to carry out proactive maintenance or prepare auxiliary equipment in advance. ⁤

 ⁤Automating maintenance also helps in improving productivity long-term as timely maintenance interventions extend the lifespan of both fixed and mobile assets. ⁤⁤And, as a bonus, better-functioning equipment is safer for workers to operate. ⁤